tacman/msgphp/docs/ddd/identity-mapping.md

 # Identity mapping

 An identity mapping is a domain service and is bound to `MsgPhp\Domain\DomainIdentityMappingInterface`.
-It tells about the identifier mappings for a known domain object.
+It tells about the identifier metadata for a known domain object.

 ## Implementations

 - `MsgPhp\Domain\Infra\InMemory\DomainIdentityMapping`
-    - In-memory identity map
+    - Based on in-memory identity map
 - `MsgPhp\Domain\Infra\Doctrine\DomainIdentityMapping`
-    - Doctrine identity map
+    - Based on Doctrine's identity map
     - Requires `doctrine/orm`

 ## API

 ### `getIdentifierFieldNames(string $class): array`

-Returns the (composite) identifier field names for the given class.
+Returns the identifier field names for `$class`.
 Any instance should have an identity composed of these field values.

 ### `getIdentity(object $object): array`

-Returns the actual identity value for the given object.
-Indexed by identifier field names.
+Returns the actual identifier values of `$object`.
+Each identifier value is keyed by its corresponding identifier field name.

 ## Doctrine example